Overdrawn Directors Loan Account?

 An Overdrawn Directors loan Account is an asset of a company and requires repayment in a Liquidation.

-A director’s loan account is an account of transactions between the Company and directors.
+A director’s loan account accounts for transactions between the Company and directors.

-If a director uses his credit card or his own money using other sources to pay for some company expenses.
-The Company will then owe that money to the director.
-The amount will be credited to the director’s loan account, showing until paid back to the director, as a creditor.
+Suppose a director uses his credit card or his own money to pay for company expenses.
+The Company then owe’s money to the director.
+The amount Credited to the director’s loan account, until paid back to the director, showing as a creditor.
 (That is, the Company owes the director).
 If the director uses money or a credit or debit card from the Company.
 Then any payment will be debited to his loan account, and he will be a debtor of the Company until credits appear reducing the balance or indeed paying it back.
 (In this case, the director owes money to the Company)

 The loan account accounts for these transactions and accurately will reflect the position of the account at a given time.
 (Like a bank statement).

 Overdrawn directors loan account refers to when a director owes money to the Company (A Company Debtor).
 In Liquidation, the Liquidator will collect any overdrawn director loan account as viewed as a debt owed to the Company.

 Accountants advise directors, especially when also shareholders that the most tax-efficient way to pay themselves is by paying enough through the company payroll to cover National Insurance Contributions, then the balance as drawings.
 (This though requires profit to pay drawing on account of year-end dividends)